 Flow Monitoring for Air Compressors

 Compressed air is often called the fourth utility, powering everything from pneumatic tools to high-precision manufacturing.
 But unlike electricity or water, its efficiency depends on real-time monitoring and system optimisation.
+In fact, generating compressed air can be up to eight times more expensive than purchasing the equivalent energy as electricity, with 80% of the energy input often lost as waste heat.
 Over time, factors like air leaks, pressure drops, and fluctuating air demand can impact air compressor performance, leading to higher power consumption and unnecessary downtime.

 Different industries require specific air quality, airflow rates, and pressure levels.
-What works for rotary screw air compressors in industrial settings will not meet the stringent dry air standards for food or pharmaceutical production.
-Compressed air flow meters provide critical insights by measuring pressure, monitoring output flow, and tracking real-time performance, ensuring your system delivers the right amount of air at optimal efficiency.
+What works for piston or rotary screw air compressors in industrial settings will not meet the stringent dry air standards for food or pharmaceutical production.
+Compressed air flow meters provide critical insights by measuring pressure, monitoring output flow (often in cubic feet per minute or CFM), and tracking real-time performance, ensuring your system delivers the right amount of air at optimal efficiency.
+Understanding your system's Free Air Delivery (FAD) versus its power consumption is the first step to true optimisation.

 This is where flow monitoring becomes essential.
-While routine maintenance offers periodic checks, on-site air monitoring provides continuous data on airflow, compressor output, and system health.
+While routine maintenance offers periodic checks, on-site air compressor monitoring systems provide continuous data on airflow, compressor output, and system health.
 By leveraging tools like thermal mass flow and power meters, businesses can troubleshoot inefficiencies, reduce waste, and maximise system reliability, keeping compressed air cost effective, efficient, and ready for any demand.
+This data allows you to calculate your system's specific power (kW/100 cfm), the most important KPI for efficiency.

 Thetford Air Compressor Servicing